 Our Coach Certification will give you the nutritional information you need to best support your clients in reaching their unique goals.
 We’ll match you with a Training Coach to give personalized feedback so you can ask questions while learning at your own pace.

-From there, you’ll have the opportunity to opt into the WAG Business Program.
-Here, you’ll not only have access to our personalized coaching software - Seismic - but we’ll also provide you with hundreds of resources and tons of support to help you go from new coach to experienced business owner!
+From there, you’ll have the opportunity to opt into the Seismic Business Program Here, you’ll not only have access to the coaching software trusted by WAG—Seismic—but we’ll also provide you with hundreds of resources and tons of support to help you go from new coach to experienced business owner!